 CLIMATE: Hot and usually dry (except in Darwin, where it can be humid too), with little rain expected.
 The high temperatures in Darwin at this time of year, are 84 Fahrenheit/29 Celsius, with humidity usually in excess of 80%.
 In Kakadu the atmosphere is drier, but with average high temperatures reaching 96 Fahrenheit/36 Celsius at this time.

 ACCOMMODATION: Moderate to very good.
 In Darwin we use a modern, business-style, hotel, although in the remote parts of the Outback (e.g. Timber Creek and Top Springs), we will be using simple Australian motels.
 These are similar in style to American motels, but generally have smaller rooms, although all places have private bathrooms, full-time hot water, and 24-hour electricity.

 PHOTOGRAPHY: This is a birding tour, with that being the main focus.
-That said, we do allow people to take photos on our tours, and in many birding groups people carry cameras.
-If you are particularly interested in a photography tour, then you should consider our Australia Photo Journey.
+That said, we do encourage people to take photos on our tours, and in many birding groups people carry cameras.
 There are no feeder sites on this tour, and so any photography is opportunistic, although many Australian birds are quite approachable and photogenic, especially around sprinklers and waterholes in the dry Outback, where birds like finches and parrots may be within photographic range.